southinteractive/SAHP-Bot-Source/README.md

 That's it!

 #
-© 2024 South Interactive.
+© 2025 South Interactive Corporation.
 All rights reserved.
+By continuing to use this source, you agree to our (Terms of Service)[https://shawdow.xyz/term-of-service.html]
 #